 - Mental anguish

-How Our Personal Injury Team Can Help With Your Tampa Motorcycle Accident
+How Our Personal Injury Team Can Help With Your Tampa Motorcycle Crash

 Our personal injury team will provide responsive legal care by:

-- Thoroughly investigating your accident and determining all liable parties
+- Thoroughly investigating your accident and identifying all liable parties

-- Gathering evidence of fault and damages in your accident, including photos and videos of the accident, the accident report, eyewitness reports, medical records, and employment records
+- Gathering evidence of fault and damages in your accident, including photos and videos of the scene, the accident report, eyewitness testimony, medical records, and employment records

 - Advising you of your legal rights throughout the process

-- Negotiating a fair settlement for your claim
+- Negotiating a fair settlement for your personal injury claim

 - Making recommendations on how to respond to settlement offers